8 Square Competitors for POS & Credit Card Processing

 Not many competitors can compare with Square’s mobile payment solution, but SumUp comes close.
 It is a payment processor with a free payment app and a wide range of very affordable mobile card readers that allow you to access more payment processing features as you upgrade.

+Use SumUp if you have a seasonal business that often sells at different locations such as farmers markets, tourist spots, and trade fairs.
 Like Square, SumUp does not charge any monthly fees and transaction rates are competitive.
-SumUp also does not charge extra for accepting payments from foreign credit cards, making it a strong solution for businesses that thrive in seasonal tourism.
+It also does not impose add-on costs for accepting payments from foreign credit cards.
 However, this provider’s ecommerce tools are limited, so if you need this feature, consider Shopify instead.

 Lightspeed: Best Square Alternative for Managing Large Inventory